Limits as x → ∞ or x → −∞The process by which we determine limits... | Channels for Pearson+

 Limits at Infinity

-Limits at infinity involve finding the behavior of a function as the variable approaches positive or negative infinity.
-This concept helps determine the end behavior of functions, particularly rational functions, by analyzing the dominant terms.
-Understanding limits at infinity is crucial for evaluating how functions grow or shrink without bound.
+Limits at infinity involve evaluating the behavior of a function as the variable approaches positive or negative infinity.
+This concept helps determine the end behavior of functions, particularly rational functions, by analyzing the leading terms.
+Understanding limits at infinity is crucial for identifying horizontal asymptotes and the overall growth or decay of functions.

 Recommended video: